quii/lol-notes/readme.md

 - Am i likely to be ganked?
    - What jungler do they have?
    - If not, think about how to use priority
+- Play safe 3-4 mins
+- Don’t use CC/escape when pushed
+- Run away from jungle, not necessarily turret
+- Only pressure when you have numbers advantage
+- Bait baron to use gold advantages